sawindya/Group12/README.md

        x = "Amino Acid",
        y = "Frequency") +
   theme_minimal()
+#As differences between two organisms nucleotide frequency data indicates a somewhat similar distribution in both organisms, but with Escherichia coli having a slightly higher proportion of adenine (A) and guanine (G) than Tetrasphaera sp.
+This could reflect variations in either genomic structure or evolutionary adaptation to their respective ecological niches.Regarding amino acid frequencies, their profiles show that even though the two organisms have a high percentage of "Others," signifying the variety of amino acids in them, E. While colicoli tends to have slightly higher frequencies of leucine (Leu) and alanine (Ala), this may be in regard to its more complex metabolic function and cellular machinery.
+For the Tetrasphaera, a slight lower frequency of some amino acids may be indicative of the deployment of yet another group of functional proteins, tailored to ecological functions#.
 ```
 # Question 5
 # Create a codon usage table and quantify the codon usage bias among all coding sequences.
 Describe any differences between the two organisms with respect to their codon usage bias.
 Provide charts to support your observations